petermarigold/filestapler/README.md

 This project was funded on Kickstarter but it was never realised in the way I imagined, which is why I have begun the open source journey.

-I am totally inexperienced with this world and appreciate any and all help you can give.

 ## Build status

-This app is not functioning as it should. **The app should operate entirely via a right click menu** which the developers insisted I could not have, and we settled for an annoying drop zone window in the corner which is clunky and out of keeping with the discrete tool it should be. **Please see the animated GIF** that shows how it ideally should work.
+This app is not functioning as it should. **The app should operate entirely via a right click menu** but I was led to understand that this is not possible, and we settled for a drop zone window in the corner which is clunky and out of keeping with the discrete tool it should be. **Please see the animated GIF** that shows how it ideally should work.

 ![enter image description here](https://media.giphy.com/media/6JHvj7Vo0Y8K8yy3CI/giphy.gif)